 The Commission has completed internal consultations on the revised list of products for the ITA negotiations, following consultations with the ICT industry.
 Currently, negotiations are being pursued with third countries, among which the ASEAN countries, China, Japan, Korea, Taiwan and the U.S. have expressed interest in updating the product list.
-Following the ITA Committee meeting on 1 November 2012 the EU pointed out that progress is on-going between members to increase the list of goods covered by the ITA.
-However, while the EU supports expanding the ITA to new products it is also aims to tackle non-tariff barriers.
+Following the ITA Committee meeting on 1 November 2012, the EU pointed out that progress is on-going between members to increase the list of goods covered by the ITA.
+However, while the EU supports expanding the ITA to new products it also aims to tackle non-tariff barriers.
 This is proving difficult, as several WTO countries do not support the latter goal of using the ITA to eliminate non-tariff barriers.

 The Russian Federation intends to fully join the ITA, and submitted its ITA schedule to the Committee on 1 August 2012.

 ITA negotiations have been suspended in November 2013 while participating countries are trying to come to an agreement on the updating of the list of items.
 More info HERE.